|Aerial view of Bidi Bidi refugee camp|

 Uganda has taken in 1.3 million people in the past 12 months alone from neighboring countries.
-Most have come from Southern Sudan because of the famine and conflict.
+Most have come from Southern Sudan because of nearly 5 years of famine and conflict.

 A year ago Greece and Turkey bore the brunt of the world's worst refugee crisis.
 Newspapers and television bulletins were full of stories about the influx of a million people in Europe, fleeing conflict in Syria, Iraq and other parts of the Middle East or Africa.